 There might be no better place to escape a crowd than Vermont.
 Let’s set the scene: it’s a mild winter’s day when you ride the chairlift to the top of the mountain.
 At Mount Mansfield, or Killington, or Stratton, or Sugarbush, or any number of iconic Vermont ski resorts.
 You step off the lift and inhale fresh snow, light powder swirling below your footsteps.
 From every vantage point you can see the gentle rises of the Green Mountains.
 In this early morning run, there’s no crowd — they’ve all taken off.
 It’s just you and the mountain, and an exhilarating run to the bottom, and then warm drinks, and locally sourced cuisine, and a fireplace in your cozy hotel room at the end of the day to warm you back up.
 This quintessential winter experience has always existed in Vermont.
 Now, during this most unexpected year, it’s just waiting for you to discover it.

 The Green Mountains have always been known for vast and serene hills, a hardscrabble rural aura, and a fiercely independent streak — attributes that make it the ideal vacation destination right now, when space and distance are more valuable than ever.
 The skiing, for one, is legendary — just look to the historic Mad River Glen’s “Ski It While You Can” bumper stickers for downhill motivation.
 The scenery has inspired writers such as Howard Frank Mosher, Jamaica Kincaid, John Irving, Ruth Stone, Mary Ruefle, Shirley Jackson, and, of course, Robert Frost.
 And with a thriving back-to-the-land ethos, people of all walks of life are crafting food and drink that’s some of the most inventive and farm-fresh in the Northeast.
-Before you go, check the state’s series of travel guidelines, which include quarantining for some, so you can plan ahead.
+Before you go, be sure to plan ahead and check the state’s latest COVID-19 travel restrictions, which require quarantine to travel there.

 A foodie’s hidden haven